 - Use paper towels to collect the oil and serve your fresh and scrumptious Ustipci with Kaymak, cheese spread, sour cream, or just dip them in powdered sugar.

 Were you successful in reproducing this recipe?
 Tell us about it in the comments below.
-You can also order a side of Ustipci from our breakfast menu at our Rakija Grill restaurant in downtown Miami.
+You can also order a side of Ustipci from our breakfast menu in Miami at our Rakija Grill restaurant in downtown Miami.
 For more comfort food recipes, make sure to follow our blog